 If you want to print out some text messages from your iPhone quickly, there are two surefire ways — sending an email with copied messages to yourself or taking screenshots and saving them as images.
 If you decide to contact your phone carrier to request to print your messages, be ready to prepare a set of special documents.

-With AnyTrans or iMazing (Mac only), you have an opportunity to export all your text messages right to your computer and save them as PDFs or in any other format, but it’s not free.
+With AnyTrans (review) or iMazing (review), you have an opportunity to export all your text messages right to your computer and save them as PDFs or in any other format, but it’s not free.
 The program has a free trial mode for you to evaluate its features.
 Then you need to buy the license to continue using it.

-I hope these practical solutions will help you print out the text messages from your iPhone hands down.
+I hope these practical solutions have helped you print out the text messages from your iPhone hands down.
 Let me know if you have any questions about these methods.
 Also, feel free to share your suggestions in the comments below.